How to Use the Most Popular Ice Cream Makers

 You’ll find that recipes vary, but most contain these basic ingredients: cream, milk and sugar.
 You may see recipes, like this best-ever vanilla ice cream from Taste of Home‘s very own ice cream fanatic Peggy Woodward, that contain eggs.
 This technically makes the ice cream a frozen custard.
 All that means is that this treat turns out extra creamy and smooth.

 These ingredients (and other additions in your recipe) are heated until thickened, then chilled before churning.
 For best results, Peggy recommends letting your ice cream base cool in the fridge overnight.
 This will help improve flavor and texture.
-Once made, use your ice cream or frozen custard base in any of these ice cream machines.
+Once made, use your ice cream or frozen custard base in any of these ice cream machines, add a fresh waffle cone using a waffle cone maker, and its ready to serve!

 Be sure to follow a few more of our Test Kitchen’s ice cream tips for the best possible ice cream.